angarsky/diveintopython/learn/classes/objects.md

 print(p1.name, p1.position, p1.number)
 ```

-## Troubleshooting Common Issues With Python Class Object
+## Troubleshooting Common Issues With Class Object

-When working with class objects in Python, there may be some common issues that can occur.
+When working with class objects, there may be some common issues that can occur.
 Here are some of the most common issues and their solutions:

 1. `AttributeError`: This error occurs when trying to access an attribute that does not exist in the class or object.
 To solve this error, make sure the attribute exists and has been properly defined.